habibagamal/soukUp/README.md

 Any negative coordinate in x, y, or z of either the source or the target coordinates results in the program terminating.

+Assumptions:
-Assumptions: the grids are initially empty
+1) The grids are initially empty

+2) There are only 3 available metal layers (M1: horizontal, M2: vertical, M3: horizontal)